Kane Biotech (CVE:KNE) Shares Down 23.1% – Here’s What Happened

-Kane Biotech Inc. (CVE:KNE – Get Free Report)’s share price fell 23.1% during mid-day trading on Saturday .
+Kane Biotech Inc. (CVE:KNE – Get Free Report) was down 23.1% during mid-day trading on Friday .
 The company traded as low as C$0.05 and last traded at C$0.05.
-159,625 shares traded hands during mid-day trading, an increase of 120% from the average session volume of 72,560 shares.
+Approximately 159,625 shares traded hands during trading, an increase of 120% from the average daily volume of 72,560 shares.
 The stock had previously closed at C$0.07.

 About Kane Biotech